Comparing Variation in Different Data Sets In Exercises 45–50, fi... | Channels for Pearson+

 Step 1: Understand the coefficient of variation (CV).
 The CV is a measure of relative variability and is calculated as the ratio of the standard deviation (SD) to the mean (μ), expressed as a percentage: CV = (SD / μ) × 100.

 Step 2: Calculate the mean (μ) for each data set.
-For the heights, sum all the values and divide by the number of players.
-Repeat the same process for the weights.
+Add all the values in the Denver data set and divide by the number of values to find the mean for Denver.
+Repeat the process for the Los Angeles data set.

 Step 3: Calculate the standard deviation (SD) for each data set.
-Use the formula: SD = sqrt(Σ(xi - μ)^2 / n), where xi represents each individual value, μ is the mean, and n is the number of values in the data set.
+Use the formula for SD: SD = sqrt(Σ(xᵢ - μ)² / (n - 1)), where xᵢ represents each data point, μ is the mean, and n is the number of data points.
+Perform this calculation for both Denver and Los Angeles data sets.

 Step 4: Compute the coefficient of variation (CV) for each data set using the formula CV = (SD / μ) × 100.
-Perform this calculation separately for the heights and weights.
+Substitute the mean and standard deviation values calculated in the previous steps for both Denver and Los Angeles.

 Step 5: Compare the CVs of the two data sets.
-A higher CV indicates greater relative variability in the data set.
-Discuss the implications of the comparison in terms of the variability of heights versus weights.
+The data set with the higher CV has greater relative variability in annual salaries.

 Verified video answer for a similar problem: